Embracing A New School Reality For The Early Years

-This summer was a very exciting time for Kindergarten educators in Ontario because the Ministry released The Kindergarten Program 2016 and Growing Success — The Kindergarten Addendum.
-At the end of last week, I read both of these documents and engaged in many interesting conversations on Twitter about them.
+This summer was a very exciting time for Kindergarten educators in Ontario.
+The Ministry released The Kindergarten Program 2016 and Growing Success — The Kindergarten Addendum.
+At the end of last week, I read both of these documents.
+I got to engage in many interesting conversations on Twitter about them.

 - exploring stressors in all of the domains.